jhucsf/spring2023/assign/assign02.md

 Milestone 1: due Friday, Feb 17th by 11pm

-Milestone 2: due Monday, Feb 27th by 11pm
+Milestone 2: due <strike>Monday, Feb 27th</strike> Tuesday, Feb 28th by 11pm

 Assignment type: **Pair**, you may work with one partner